China ‘Loves’ Tom Hiddleston’s ‘Creepy’ Vitamin Ad, Female Fans Consider Themselves His ‘Wife’

-Social media is falling apart thanks to Tom Hiddleston’s new advertisement for vitamin giant, Centrum.
+Social media is falling apart thanks to Tom Hiddleston’s new advertisement for vitamin giant Centrum.
 Fans who’ve not yet seen the meal-prepping video can do so below via Hiddleston’s official Weibo account.

 The setting seems simple enough.
 Hiddleston begins by stretching in bed before the camera shifts to a somewhat-cheesy “Hey, morning,” as the actor “pops back” to prepare breakfast for the viewer.
 Standing in a pristine kitchen wearing a white shirt and a charcoal-black apron, the star appears relaxed as he showcases a vegetable-adorned platter topped by a fried egg.
 The finishing touches come as a final pepper grind.